jarosado0911/PythonNeuronMeshes/README.md

 <p align="center">
   <img src="./img/PROBLEMS.png" alt="Size Limit CLI" width="500">
 </p>
++ Question: I am using Pythons `scipy` module to realize the spline interpolation --> this needs to be studied further, what is the math used? a write up of how it is doing this would be nice

 ### What?
 This project takes a `.swc` file downloaded from [`NeuroMorpho.org`](https://neuromorpho.org/) and generates: